rohitdeshmukh27/THM-Advent-of-Cyber-2025/0. Advent of Cyber Prep Track/Notes.md

 ## **Task 1 to 15 – Too basic**

-This task is very simple and doesn’t need notes.
+These tasks are very simple and don’t require any notes.